karllhughes/personal-blog-5/_posts/2020-11-13-hiring-process.md

 Instead of setting up "phone screenings," I treat our first call as a two-way [informational interview](https://en.wikipedia.org/wiki/Informational_interview).

 The candidate needs to know if we'd work well together, and I need to know if they've got the four skills I listed above.
-I don't try to suss out deep technical knowledge, but if there's something in their work history or resume that stands out, I'll ask about it.
+I don't try to suss out deep technical knowledge, but if there's something in their work history or resume that stands out (there are some good [resume samples](https://www.harmontau.com.au/resume-writing-services-perth/) here), I'll ask about it.
 I end the call by selling them on the role and seeing how interested they might be in the job.

 ### Step 2: An In-Person Pairing Project